Camilla Wright

 Camilla Wright (born 4 December 1970) is a British journalist and one of the founders (with then boyfriend Neil Stevenson) and owners of the Popbitch newsletter and website.
 In 2008 she published a book, Popbitch: Celebrity Excess And Other Monkey Business.

 She graduated with a degree in PPE from Oriel College, Oxford in 1992.
 Before starting university and Popbitch her first job was as a bar promoter in Tenerife.
 In January 2007 she appeared in the Radio 4 Great Lives series, nominating American war correspondent Martha Gellhorn.
 In 2011, Wright appeared to give evidence for the Leveson Inquiry into the Culture, Practices and Ethics of the Press.
-On Monday 21 December 2015, Wright represented Oriel College on the BBC television show Christmas University Challenge.
+On 21 December 2015, Wright represented Oriel College on the BBC television show Christmas University Challenge.